SCS-CBU-CED-IAM/freeradius-mobileid/README.md

 X-MSS-MobileID-MCCMNC:="22801",
 X-MSS-MobileID-SN:="MIDCHEGU8GSH6K88",
 ```
 If not authorised or the information is unknown, then this value will be `00000`.

-Refer also to the optional `ALLOWED_MCC` setting in [sample file](exec-mobileid.properties.sample) for active enforcement of specific allowed Mobile Country Codes.

 ## Additional information